arosenberger/nalloc/README.md

 Requirements
 ------

-The project is built against Scala 2.11.0-M7 and requires 2.11.0-M5 or greater
+The project is built against Scala 2.11.0-RC1 and uses Name Based Extractos which appeared in 2.11.0-M5.

 SBT Dependency
 ------